 We applied a mixed method research approach (Creswell, 2012).
-In this mixed method research, we used an equal status qualitative-quantitative design (Johnson & Onwuegbuzie, 2004).
-Data were gathered from a closedand open-ended survey with a follow up interview.
+In it, we used an equal status qualitative-quantitative design (Johnson & Onwuegbuzie, 2004).
+Data were gathered from a closed- and open-ended survey with a follow up interview.
 Both the quantitative and qualitative phase findings are integrated into the interpretation of the findings.